A detailed review of the Four Seasons Hotel George V. Some say it’s the best luxury hotel in Paris. It has its own Michelin star restaurants

-Perhaps most important: It is located right at the middle of the famous Champs–Élysées .
+Perhaps most important: It is located right in the middle of the famous Champs-Élysées.
 Whether it is shopping, seeing the Eifel Tower or the Louvre, you will always be in the middle of things.
+If you are still looking for things to do in Paris, check out my guide to all the highlights.
+If you are more the experimental type, here is a guide with 28 fun & experimental things to do in Paris.
 I thoroughly enjoyed staying there, mostly because the staff was almost perfect and the rooms a dream.
 Here is my review:

 By the way.
 I always book via booking.com.
-Check out there prices here.
+Check out their prices here.

 The Four Seasons George V has quite a history.
-Originally built in 1928, it was refurbished in 1997 for a mind boggling amount of 125 Million Dollar by star architect Pierre Yves Rochon.
-While a bit of the feeling from its glorious past still linger (General Eisenhower stayed here during the liberation of Paris!), the outstanding flower arrangements of Jeff Leatham bring you right back into the future.
+Originally built in 1928, it was refurbished in 1997 for a mind-boggling amount of 125 Million Dollar by star architect Pierre Yves Rochon.
+While a bit of the feeling from its glorious past still lingers (General Eisenhower stayed here during the liberation of Paris!), the outstanding flower arrangements of Jeff Leatham bring you right back into the future.